patduc38/strava_api/README.md

 # strava_api

-This is a very doirty code to connect to strava API to collect my info (the goal will be to compute additional statistic from these raw data)
+This is a very dirty code to connect to strava API to collect my info (the goal will be to compute additional statistic from these raw data)

 - first we need to generate a token